How to Find a Wholesaler for Your Retail Business

 - Global Sources Expo: More focused on electronic products and consists of over 9,000 trade booths and more than 90,000 buyers

 Attending these trade shows allows retailers to close deals faster.
-These events are well organized, so you can plan ahead for your travel.
+These events are well organized, so you can plan ahead for your trip.

 3. Subscribe to Your Industry’s Trade Publications

-Get every magazine or newsletter that targets retailers in your industry.
-Keep in mind that every advertiser in these types of publications will most likely be a product manufacturer or distributor.
-You should find a few dozen options from the ads in the back of the magazine.
-Unlike supplier websites, trade publications usually contain ads with up-to-date contact details and are expecting retailers like you to give them a call.
+Get every magazine or newsletter targeting retailers in your industry.
+Every advertiser in these publications will likely be a product manufacturer or distributor.
+You may find a few dozen options from the ads in the back of the magazine or somewhere on its website.
+Unlike supplier websites, trade publications usually contain ads with up-to-date contact details.

 4. Go to Google